The difference between variables and styles

 Appearance on canvas

-Styles are built to hold a combination of values that are expressed all at once.
-This is true of all style types.
+Styles are built to hold a combination of values, where the values get expressed all at once.

 For example, looking at a color style is like looking at a “stack” of cards from above, where each card is a fill.
 This stack can include any combination of fill types and variables.
 If the color at the top is transparent enough, you can see the color below it.
 You can also manually rearrange fills to change what you see from the top.